singonwan/fantasy-draft-helper/README.md

 - remove players from ranking, with the ability to undo within 4 seconds
 - drag and drop players to anywhere on the list for re rankings purposes
 - filter players by positions
 - if signed in, ability to save the rankings for future use.
+If not, that's ok, you can still play with the rankings, but you won't be able to preserve is.
 - more to come...

 ## Video Demo